 In 2022, Variety BC enabled 589 kids the opportunity to access this government support by funding a private autism assessment.
 This opened up $9.8 million dollars of support per year for these families.
 The cumulative total of kids helped in this area since the program launched in 2021 to 736 kids.
 This has opened up $11.7 million dollars per year in government support for these kids to get the tools that they need to thrive.

 - Psychoeducational Assessments – Offering insight into a child’s unique strengths and challenges, psychoeducational assessments empower parents and school administrators to work together to create a personalized approach to learning.
 The current wait for psychoeducational assessments through the public school system can be several years.
-To help families gain timely insight into their children’s educational needs, we’ve fund private assessments.
+To help families gain timely insight into their children’s educational needs, we fund private assessments.

 To qualify for our grants, families must meet the following criteria:

 - The grant must be for a child who is between birth and their 19th birthday.
+(Note: for autism assessment, the child seeking help must be 4 years or under.)

 - The child must be a resident of B.C. or Yukon and must have resided here for a minimum of three months.